 Below is an infographic of how the SMETA audit is done.
 The auditing process works this way:

 The auditors will be checking the workplace if there is any unsafe working conditions, overwork, discrimination, low pay and forced working conditions which can be found in the conventions of the International Labour Organization (ILO).
 They will review the following areas according to SMETA:

 Aside from providing visibility to your supply chain, conducting a SMETA audit entails profitable benefits such as:

 SMETA can help you understand your business practices in greater depth and identify any areas where you could improve your business ethics.
-Equip your workplace before a SMETA audit takes place with iAuditor by SafetyCulture, the best mobile inspections and audit app used by auditors for conducting efficient auditing.
+Equip your workplace before a SMETA audit takes place with SafetyCulture, the best mobile inspections and audit app used by auditors for conducting efficient auditing.